Docs/Feedback Collection/AI Intake

 • Feature requests — Explores the problem being solved, desired outcome, current workarounds, and how many users are affected.

-• UX improvements — Asks about the specific interaction, what feels wrong, what the ideal experience would be, and frequency of use.
+• UX / usability — Asks about the specific interaction, what feels wrong, what the ideal experience would be, and frequency of use.

 Submitter experience